 Seminar folder contains:

-The ComDev seminar program is both in local times – Swedish and GMT fixed Greenwich time.
+The ComDev seminar programme is both in local times – Swedish and GMT fixed Greenwich time.
 Students in other times zones than where the seminar is held have to compensate for the time difference.
 You can find an online time zone calculator in the Links.
 Note!
-That the program in It’s learning can differ from the public program at the ComDev portal as it may contain special events for the course only i.e. introduction to assignments, exercises, workshops or exams.
+That the programme in It’s learning can differ from the public programme at the ComDev portal as it may contain special events for the course only i.e. introduction to assignments, exercises, workshops or exams.

 Reading instructions or other important thing you need to do before the seminars

-A written follow up by the responsible teacher.
-You will also find some of the course specific video recordings here that are separated from the public video documentation at the comdev portal
+A written follow-up by the responsible staff.
+You will also find some of the course specific video recordings here that are separated from the public video documentation at the ComDev portal

 Module folder (name of the module)

 Here you find the different tools to work with the assignments and collaborate with your classmates.
-The Work space folders are mainly containing discussion forums or other features that you need to interact and communicate.
-This folder will change a lot during the course, for example when the teacher divides the class in groups according to themes or subjects to form the assignment.
+The Workspace folders are mainly containing discussion forums or other features that you need to interact and communicate.
+This folder will change a lot during the course, for example when the lecturer divides the class in groups according to themes or subjects to form the assignment.

 The literature and reading list.
 Important!
 This literature list is the one that counts for you.
 It overrides all other literature lists i.e. in the syllabus and other sites.

-Here is the teacher presenting the modules content and assignment as a small written lecture.
+Here is the lecturer and staff presenting the modules content and assignment as a small written lecture.
 This page may also contain video recordings from introduction lectures or other learning material.

 The formal instructions of the assignment and the procedure of the examination.
 The examinations page also has a clear description for grading criteria’s.